What is Joint Honours?

 A Joint Honours degree gives you the opportunity to study two subjects as one degree.
 This type of degree will broaden your skill set and enhance your career prospects.

 You can combine any two subjects as long as they’re in different zones, find out what you can combine this subject with.

-Studying Sociology at Derby will give you a head start in a richly rewarding graduate career - and prepare you for life as an actively engaged citizen.
+Studying Sociology as a Joint Honours subject at Derby will broaden your career scope and prepare you for life as an actively engaged citizen.

 - Explore a wide-ranging subject which gives you the knowledge, skills and confidence to pursue a successful career in many different sectors